byui-cse/cse450-course/source/module-02/index.md

 After a heated shareholders meeting, the board of directors has tasked the CEO with making sure Red Mic LLC isn’t left behind.

-The CEO is particularly interested in the following areas:
+The shareholders are particularly interested in the following areas:

 1. Making sure Red Mic LLC has a diverse workforce.
 2. Ensuring that employees with similar positions and experience are receiving equitable pay, regardless of race, gender, or marital status.